CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/roots/mortar.md

         green2(float)
         ```

     - `#!groovy boolean`.
 Sets if, when input has a single IIngredient, a recipe will be generated for each input amount.
+(Default `true`).

         ```groovy
         generate()